Frequently Asked Questions

 Rolling admissions at UC Davis means the Admissions Committee reads files and makes decisions on a continual basis.
 Applicants are urged to apply and complete their files as early as possible although individual decisions are not based on the date the application was received.
 Applicants are informed of decisions as early as November and continuing through as late as April.
 Applicants applying on or near the deadline are competing for significantly fewer seats.

-A complete file includes the completed application, résumé, personal statement, CAS report, valid LSAT score, and 2 letters of recommendation.
+A complete file includes the completed application, résumé, personal statement, CAS report, all LSAT or GRE scores from the past five years, and two (2) letters of recommendation.
 International applicants are required to provide a TOEFL score.
 Applications are accepted beginning September 1.
-The priority application deadline is February 1 and the final deadline is March 15.
+The early decision application deadline is November 1 and the regular decision deadline is June 30.
 Applications are evaluated only after the file is considered complete.
-There is NO application fee for the Fall 2015 J.D. application.
+There is NO application fee for first-year JD application.

 Our preference is for recommendations written by professors or others who can provide insight into the applicant's preparation for law study and past performance in an academic situation; however employers or others familiar with the skills and characteristics that suggest an applicant's aptitude for legal studies can also provide excellent letters of recommendation.

-The Admission Committee will use the high score for purposes of a final admission decision, however it has access to all scores earned within the past five years.
+The Admission Committee will use the high score for purposes of a final admission decision, however it has access to all scores earned within the past five years (applicants must request ETS send all GRE scores from the last five years).
 In exceptional cases where there is a significant difference exists between scores, applicants may choose to provide a brief addendum of explanation.
 The highest score will be the recorded score in all reports and publications.
+We will report LSAT and GRE scores to the ABA as part of our required annual 509 (b) reporting.

 Are letters of recommendations submitted through the LSAC Credential Assembly Service (CAS) acceptable?